CartoDB/carto-react-template/README.md

 ```

-### Deploying the demo web
+### Deploying the sample app

-The demo web app is hosted in Firebase, so before deploying it you'll need to log into Firebase using:
+The sample app is hosted in Firebase, so before deploying it you'll need to log into Firebase using:

 ```bash
 cd template-sample-app/template